10 Mistakes (Almost) Everyone Makes When Cooking Steak

 Mistake 9: Using an oil with a low smoke point

 What to do instead: Generally, lighter oils have higher smoke points.
-If you plan to brush oil onto your steak, look for peanut, canola or extra light olive oil, or check out our guide to cooking oil of all kinds.
+If you plan to brush oil onto your steak, look for peanut, canola or extra light olive oil.

 Mistake 10: Not cleaning the grill